shyampurk/kitchen-tracker/Deploy.md

 ##Prerequisites

     - You should have a valid IBM account
-    - You should have a Bluemix subscription and access to your BLuemix dashboard with atleast one space created
+    - You should have a Bluemix subscription and access to your Bluemix dashboard with atleast one space created
     - You should have the cloudfoundry command line tool installed (https://github.com/cloudfoundry/cli/releases)
     - You should have a PubNub subscription